 The Canadian Immigration System does consist of numerous policies designed to accommodate applying for citizenship through many different family sponsorship programs.
 At the same time, these laws are also intended to protect Canadian citizens, immigrants, and refugees from those who would take advantage of the system.

-Several laws exist barring entry to people deemed to be a danger to Canadians, including criminal, medical, and national security issues.
-Applicants refused on these grounds can expect to be continually rebuffed regardless of the size of their bank accounts.
+Several laws exist barring entry into Canada to people deemed to be a danger to Canadians, including criminal, medical, and national security issues.
+Applicants refused on these grounds of inadmissibility can expect to be continually rebuffed regardless of the size of their bank accounts.

-You’re Not A Permanent Resident Until You’ve Finished the Waiting Period
+Myth #2 » You’re Not a Permanent Resident Until You’ve Finished the Waiting Period

 Although there used to be a waiting period that forced spouses to endure a conditional citizenship period before being granted permanent residency, Canadians have recently voted in a Liberal government that abolished the waiting period that the Conservatives had enacted in 2012, reducing the time it takes to achieve citizenship.

 As of 2016, Immigration Minister John McCallum declared that the two-year waiting period would be scrapped, getting rid of a policy that had caused a lot of strife for new Canadians.
 There haven’t yet been any announcements when it comes to other waiting periods for sponsorship, such as the five-year waiting period between sponsorships.

 Myth #3 » You Can Sponsor All Your Dependents